 Failure to adequately meet these obligations can have serious legal, financial, and reputational consequences for companies.
 Among the main implications are:

-- Administrative penalties: The National Superintendency of Public Registries (SUNARP) and SUNAT may impose fines for omissions or errors in mandatory records.
+- Administrative penalties: The SUNARP (Superintendencia Nacional de Registros Públicos – National Superintendency of Public Registries) and the SUNAT may impose fines for omissions or errors in mandatory records.

-- Nullity of corporate acts: If a business decision was not adopted in accordance with established procedures (for example, without a valid meeting or without proper registration), it may be challenged or declared invalid.
+- Nullity of corporate acts: If a business decision was not adopted under established procedures (e.g., without a valid meeting or proper registration), it may be challenged or invalid.

-- Personal liability of executives: In serious cases, managers may be held individually liable for damages caused to the company or third parties.
+- Personal liability of executives: In critical situations, managers may be held individually liable for damages caused to the company or third parties.

-- Reputational and contractual risks: Non-compliance may limit the ability to contract with the government, access tenders, or negotiate with companies that require high standards of legal compliance.
+- Reputational and contractual risks: Non-compliance may limit the ability to contract with the government, access tenders, or negotiate with companies requiring high legal compliance standards.

 - Obstacles in tax or audit processes: Companies may face difficulties in tax audit processes if their corporate structure does not reflect their operational reality.

-In this context, it is essential to have corporate legal services that not only support regulatory compliance but also anticipate risks and ensure the proper planning and execution of corporate decisions.
-A lawyer specializing in business law can proactively assess gaps in a company’s legal management and propose practical solutions that protect its interests and reputation.
+In this context, corporate legal services are essential for ensuring regulatory compliance, risk anticipation, and effectively planning and executing corporate decisions.
+A business lawyer can proactively assess gaps in a company’s legal management and propose practical solutions protecting its interests and reputation.

-In addition, legal support allows for the adaptation of bylaws, the reorganization of corporate structures, the orderly management of books and records, and an effective response to any requests from SUNAT, SUNARP, or INDECOPI.
+Additionally, legal support enables the adaptation of bylaws, the reorganization of corporate structures, the orderly management of books and records, and an effective response to any requests from the SUNAT, SUNARP, or INDECOPI (Instituto Nacional de Defensa de la Competencia y de la Protección de la Propiedad Intelectual – National Institute for the Defense of Free Competition and Protection of Intellectual Property).

 Conclusion

-Therefore, rather than a regulatory requirement, corporate compliance should be viewed as a preventive strategy that safeguards the legal integrity of the organization.
+Therefore, rather than a regulatory requirement, corporate compliance should be viewed as a preventive strategy that safeguards the organization’s legal integrity.